 VM-20 9.C.2.h

 h.
 Mortality improvement shall not be incorporated beyond the valuation date in the company experience mortality rates.
-However, historical mortality improvement from the central point of the underlying company experience data to the valuation date may be incorporated.
+However, historical mortality improvement from the central point of the underlying company experience data to the valuation date shall be incorporated.
+The company shall ensure that any specific considerations adopted by the Life Actuarial (A) Task Force and published on the SOA website, at [link/reference to SOA site TBD] are reflected in the development of the company’s historical mortality improvement assumption.

+Guidance Note: Mortality improvement may be positive or negative (i.e., deterioration).